notiles/parse-cloud-monitoringtweet/README.md

 # parse-cloud-monitoringtweet

-This code will help you to count numbers of tweet for 2 different hashtag, on parse.com it's really usefull for a vote system!
+This code will help you to count numbers of tweet for differents hashtags or tweets sents to people, on parse.com it's really usefull for a vote system!

 # Configuring your parse project